We use gas anaesthesia for all our major surgeries

 Quite simply: Gaseous anaesthesia is the safest form of anaesthetic for your pet.
 We have well maintained anaesthetic machines using the latest isoflourane anaesthetic gas.

 The Easybeat II monitor records respiration rate, heart rate, oxygen saturation and temperature, allowing us to accurately monitor your pets progress under anaesthesia.
+This augmented with the Vetcorder system that allows us to monitor patients both during and after surgery as it is completely portable.
 This means that if problems do arise, we know about it immediately it happens and can take action to avoid potential problems

 We use Bair Hugger warming blankets